paradisec-archive/archiving_workflow/index.md

 ## STEP 2: Contact PARADISEC to help you create a new collection

 Only PARADISEC administrators can create a collection in the catalog.
 When you are ready for us to create a collection, contact the PARADISEC administration at [admin@paradisec.org.au](admin@paradisec.org.au) or the [CoEDL Data Manager](mailto:julia.miller@anu.edu.au).
-You will need to provide us with the following information:
+To begin with you will need to provide us with the following information:

 * Collection ID
 * A brief title of your collection
 * A more detailed description of your collection
 * Funding body (if applicable) (e.g. ARC, ELDP, etc.)
    * Grant identifier (if applicable) (e.g. CoEDL = CE140100041 or Wellsprings = FL130100111)

-You can edit the collection information after it has been created, adding details such as the originating university, country, language(s), etc. You also can set the map, define access, and assign editor privileges at the collection level.

 ### Preliminary exploration of your files